BitcoinCacheMachine/BitcoinCacheMachine/cli/README.md

 * PASSWORD_STORE_DIR:         Directory of your Trezor GPG-backed standard unix password manager store.
 * BCM_ACTIVE:                 [0|1] - whether the 'bcm' environment should use the ~/.bcm directory or revert to using your home directory (~/.gnupg and ~/.password_store)
 * BCM_DEBUG:                  [0|1] - Whether the 'bcm' CLI should emit detailed information.
 * DOCKER_IMAGE_CACHE:         [hostname] - DNS name of LXD image cache and/or docker mirror registy.
 Useful for development.
 * LXD_CLUSTER:                Name of the cluster your LXD client is configured to target.

 ## Get an overview of your LXD configuration

 Use the `bcm show` command to get an overview of your LXD container configuation.
 This command simply outputs various `lxd show` commands so you can get a snapshot view of your LXC/LXD configuration.
 The following resources are displayed:

-* LXC Hosts
+* LXC Hosts/containers
 * LXC Networks
 * LXC Storage Pools
 * LXD Storage Volumes for pool bcm_btrfs